IgniteUI/help-topics/topics/03_Mobile Controls/00_Getting-Started/00_Referencing_Mobile_Resources_in_NetAdvantage_for_jQuery.md

 ### Referencing the jQuery Mobile CSS

-The jQuery mobile structure CSS is required to define the layout of Ignite UI widgets.
+The jQuery mobile structure CSS is required to define the layout of %%ProductName%% widgets.
 The code example below includes the structure CSS.

 jQuery Mobile structure CSS: